spencermountain/wtf_wikipedia/README.md

 // { categories: ['Oral communication', 'Vocal skills'], sections: [{ title: 'Techniques' }], ...}
 ```

-the default json output is [really verbose](https://observablehq.com/@spencermountain/wtf-wikipedia-json), but you can cherry-pick things like this:
+the default .json() output is *[really verbose](https://observablehq.com/@spencermountain/wtf-wikipedia-json)*, but you can cherry-pick data by poking-around like this:

 ```js
 // get just the links: